martingadea/codebase-jkonet-star/docs/pages/benchmarks.rst

 .. image:: ../_static/exp_1.png
    :alt: Scaling laws
+   :align: center

 All our methods perform uniformly better than the baseline, regardless of the generality.
 The speed improvement of the JKOnet\∗ models family suggests that a theoretically guided loss may provide strong computational benefits on par with sophisticated model architectures.
 Our linearly parameterized models, JKOnet\ :sup:`*`\ :sub:`l` and JKOnet\ :sup:`*`\ :sub:`l,V`, require a computational time per epoch comparable to the JKOnet family, but they only need one epoch to solve the problem optimally.
 Our non-linear models, JKOnet\ :sup:`*`\ and JKOnet\ :sup:`*`\ :sub:`V`, instead both require significantly lower time per epoch and converge faster than the JKOnet family.
 Compared to JKOnet, our model also requires a simpler architecture: we drop the additional ICNN used in the inner iteration and the related training details.
 Notice that simply replacing the ICNN in JKOnet with a vanilla MLP deprives the method of the theoretical connections with optimal transport, which, in our experiments, appears to be associated with stability (NaN in the topmost plot).

 **Running the experiment**
 --------------------------
+We provide the following script to run all the experiments:

 .. tabs::

-   .. tab:: macOS and Ubuntu
+   .. tab:: MacOS and Ubuntu
-    To perform the experiment run the following script.
-Since the script relies on ``parallel`` you need to make sure it is installed, otherwise refer to the :doc:`installation` page.

     .. code-block:: bash